Shin splints

 To help prevent shin splints:

-• Avoid overdoing.
-Too much running or other high-impact activity performed for too long at too high an intensity can overload the shins.
+• Don't do too much.
+Too much running or other high-impact activity done for too long, too hard can overload the shins.

-• Consider arch supports.
-Arch supports can help prevent the pain of shin splints, especially if you have flat arches.
+• Think about arch supports.
+Arch supports might help prevent the pain of shin splints, especially if you have flat arches.

-• Consider shock-absorbing insoles.
-They might reduce shin splint symptoms and prevent recurrence.
+• Think about shock-absorbing insoles.
+They might reduce shin splint symptoms and prevent them from coming back.

-• Lessen the impact.
-Cross-train with a sport that places less impact on your shins, such as swimming, walking or biking.
-Remember to start new activities slowly.
-Increase time and intensity gradually.
+• Lower the impact.
+Cross-train with a sport that puts less impact on your shins.
+Examples are swimming, walking or biking.
+Start new activities slowly.
+Increase how long and hard you do them little by little: About a 10% increase in the amount of impact activity per week is a good progression.

 • Add strength training to your workout.
-Exercises to strengthen and stabilize your legs, ankles, hips and core can help prepare your legs to deal with high-impact sports.
+Exercises to strengthen your legs, ankles, hips and core can help get your legs ready for high-impact sports.

 Diagnosis

-Shin splints are usually diagnosed based on your medical history and a physical exam.
-In some cases, an X-ray or other imaging studies can help identify other possible causes for your pain, such as a stress fracture.
+Shin splints most often are diagnosed based on medical history and a physical exam.
+Sometimes, an X-ray or other imaging studies can point to other causes for the pain, such as a stress fracture.

 Treatment

 • Rest.
-Avoid activities that cause pain, swelling or discomfort — but don't give up all physical activity.
+Don't do activities that cause pain, swelling or discomfort.
+But don't stop moving.
 While you're healing, try low-impact exercises, such as swimming, bicycling or water running.

 • Ice.
-Apply ice packs to the affected shin for 15 to 20 minutes at a time, four to eight times a day for several days.
+Apply ice packs to the affected shin for 15 to 20 minutes at a time, 3 to 4 times a day for several days.
 To protect your skin, wrap the ice packs in a thin towel.

-• Take an over-the-counter pain reliever.
+• Take a pain reliever you can get without a prescription.
 Try ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others) to reduce pain.

-Resume your usual activities gradually after your pain is gone.
+Go back to your usual activities little by little after your pain is gone.